rtwoo/ASU_CSE205_AssignmentBoilerPlate_Windows/README.md

 This is a boilerplate layout for CSE205 assignments to allow for MacOS users to use test cases in vscode for java development

-Special thanks to `Ryan Woo` for setting everything up, this is a simply template for students to use based off of `HIS` code with my commets to allow for better understanding for student who want to know what certain code is going lol
+Special thanks to `Ryan Woo` for setting everything up, this is a simply template for students to use based off of `HIS` code with my commets to allow for better understanding for student who want to know what certain code is doing lol

+## NOTE: You can delete the `.gitignore` file in the `bin`, `src`, and `test` folder.
+They are just there so that github would allow for the folders to be pushed because git doesn't allow for the directory.
+If you are wanting to know why git doesn't allow for that, a quick explanation is below.
+ - git doesn't actually ignore empty directories.
+It actually ignores all directories.
+In Git, directories exist only implicitly, through their contents.
+Empty directories have no contents, so therefore they don't exist.

 ## Directions to set up test cases in vsode for MacOS users